adam-lynch/purify/README.md

 The extension is very alpha.
 Feel free to check out [How to Contribute](https://github.com/adam-lynch/purify/wiki/How-to-Contribute) and give us a helping hand.
 Current tasks and future work can be found on the [Trello board](https://trello.com/b/dg4xZrfO).

 ### [Wiki](https://github.com/adam-lynch/purify/wiki)
 Want to contribute or just dig a little deeper?
-Check out our [wiki](https://github.com/adam-lynch/purify/wiki) (Under Construction)
+Important directories contain READMEs (browsing the directories here on GitHub will display them automatically).
+Also, check out our [wiki](https://github.com/adam-lynch/purify/wiki) (Under Construction)

 ### [Bugs & Feature Requests](https://github.com/adam-lynch/purify/issues)
 Any bugs or feature requests can be filed by submitting an [issue](https://github.com/adam-lynch/purify/issues), they will then be added to our [Trello board](https://trello.com/board/purify/50ac03ec01315ba23a00b7e8).